Jareth: Themes and analysis

 Due to his royal status, Jareth fits the fairy tale male love interest archetype, with several commentors noting that his final proposal to Sarah befits the traditional fairy tale ending of a wedding as found in stories such as "Cinderella", "Snow White" and "Sleeping Beauty".
 Jareth offers Sarah the chance to, "like others did before her ... escap[e] a wicked stepmother by running to the arms of a wealthy suitor," observed L. S. Kilroy of Minerva magazine.
 Scholar Tammy H. Gladwin wrote that Labyrinth "overtly deconstructs the Prince Charming motif" as Jareth promises to make Sarah's dreams come true only if she submit to his domination, "in an effort to debunk the myths that young girls are taught to believe".
-She also noted a twist on the German fairy tale "The Frog Prince" in Jareth's threat to Hoggle that he will turn him into a "Prince of the Land of Stench" (an undesirable fate) if Sarah kisses him.
 Sarah Marshall of Bitch Media commented that Jareth's proposal highlights the often-abusive nature of many fairy tale romances, with Stephanie Zvan of Uncanny Magazine writing that his "inhuman" bargain promises chivalry and romance under patriarchy.
-Trisha Smith and Jon Riccio in Fairy Tale Review likened Jareth to the cursed Prince in the fairy tale "Beauty and the Beast", as he "is lonely and cruel, beastly in his actions" and has his heart broken by Sarah; however, Sarah Monette of Uncanny Magazine refuted that Labyrinth is a Beauty and the Beast retelling because Sarah does not reform Jareth, writing that "Just as Sarah refuses Jareth, Labyrinth refuses the incredibly dangerous myth that the love of a good woman can change a brute (beast) into a prince".
+Trisha Smith and Jon Riccio in Fairy Tale Review likened Jareth to the cursed Prince in the fairy tale "Beauty and the Beast", as he "is lonely and cruel, beastly in his actions" and has his heart broken by Sarah; however, Sarah Monette of Uncanny Magazine refuted that Labyrinth is a "Beauty and the Beast" retelling because Sarah does not reform Jareth, writing that "Just as Sarah refuses Jareth, Labyrinth refuses the incredibly dangerous myth that the love of a good woman can change a brute (beast) into a prince".
 According to Kelcie Mattson of Bitch Flicks, Jareth embodies both patriarchy and the loss of Sarah's innocence, "a man dictating to a woman what he deems is the best thing for her, while also introducing an initiation into the sexual world as reward for her coming to heel," which she wrote are "very real, very relevant threats" to young women.
 Chris Cabin of Collider argued that while Jareth represents "a kind of repressed vision of sexual desire", he also reflects a societal expectation for Sarah "to cater to a man rather than becoming more independent".